olin-electric-motorsports/olin-electric-motorsports/projects/btldr/py_client/README.md

 has an ECU_ID of 0x700, the `air_control_reset_response` message has a CAN ID of `0x700 + 5 = 0x705`.

-By default, when you create the BtldrDatabase, if keeps the eight message IDs as the numbers 0-7.
+By default, when you create the BtldrDatabase, it keeps the eight message IDs as the numbers 0-7.
 However, when initializing the class, you can pass in an `ecu_id` parameter, which will update the message ids to be `ecu_id + offset`.
 This is useful in the event that you want to use the BtldrDatabase to decode